darshan-gandhi/Rainfall-Prediction/README.md

 # Rainfall-Prediction
-Predicting rainfall using time series algorithm and arima model
+Predicting rainfall using time series algorithm and arima model.

 # Predicted the rainfall in the state of Bihar in month of May.